SCAlabUnical/BigDataAnalysisExamples/ChurnPredictionSystemSpark/README.md

 number of bins used when discretizing continuous features.
 After training, the model is saved to disk for later classification of existing and unclassified customers.
 Before that, the test set is used to evaluate the model against unseen examples by computing the test error and binary metrics such as precision and recall.
 Empty categoricalFeatures indicates that all features are continuous after the scaling.

-The classification model can be exploited to periodically monitor current cus- tomers to find potential churners and react appropriately.
-The system integrates structured data from a data warehouse, such as Apache Hive, a feature extrac- tion module and the trained model to infer new churning customers.
+The classification model can be exploited to periodically monitor current customers to find potential churners and react appropriately.
+The system integrates structured data from a data warehouse, such as Apache Hive, a feature extraction module and the trained model to infer new churning customers.
 Queries to Hive warehouse are expressed in HiveQL.